srpatel2000/Power-Outage-EDA/README.md

 * Alternative Hypothesis: There is a difference in the amount that severe weather affects rural vs urban populations.
 Test statistic: Difference in median outages for both urban and rural population density

-We performed 10,000 trials and with a p-value of 0.0 and a significance level 0.05, we came to the conclusion that we can reject the null hypothesis.
-In our data set we can conclude that there is a statistically significant difference in the amount that severe weather affects rural vs urban populations; however, we are unable to determine the specific factors that result in this difference.
+Results: We performed 10,000 trials and with a p-value of 0.0 and a significance level 0.05, we concluded that we can reject the null hypothesis.
+In our dataset, we can conclude that there is a statistically significant difference in the amount that severe weather affects rural vs urban populations; however, we are unable to determine the specific factors that resulted in this difference.

 ## Section 2: Prediction Model
-For this section, we choose to predict the cause of the major outages as our prediction question.
+For this section, we chose to predict the cause of the major outages as our prediction question.
 * Target Variable: CAUSE.CATEGORY

-We measured the performance of our classifcation model using the accuracy evalution metric.
+We measured and compared the performance of our classifcation models using the accuracy evalution metric.

 ### Baseline Model
-For the baseline model, we choose ['YEAR', 'POSTAL.CODE', 'CUSTOMERS.AFFECTED', 'POPPCT_URBAN'] as our initial columns.
+For the baseline model, we chose ['YEAR', 'POSTAL.CODE', 'CUSTOMERS.AFFECTED', 'POPPCT_URBAN'] as our initial columns.
 Through the analysis we conducted in the EDA, we deemed these columns the most revelant to predict the cause of outages.

-* The number of features, including how many are quantitative, ordinal, and nominal.
+Overview of our Selected Dataset:
+* Year (ordinal)
+* Postal Code (nominal)
+* Customers Affected (quantitative)
+* Poppct Urban or Population Percentage Urban (quantitative)

 Baseline Pipeline:
 - Preprocessed The Data: Simple Imputer and One Hot Encoder